Celtic Woman: 2004–2005: debut

 Celtic Woman has performed numerous tours in North America, with additional ones overseas.
 The group appeared live in more than a dozen US cities in 2005 for their original album debut, Celtic Woman The Show.
 This was followed by all five members' solo albums recorded between 2000 and 2004 being released in the US on 10 January 2006.
+During Méav's pregnancy in 2005, Deirdre Shannon was selected to fill her place during tours.